jundalisay/sp/content/en/research/hume/treatise/book-3/part-2/section-3b.md

 ---
+heading: Section 3b
-heading: Section 3btitle: "The Rules For The Stability Of Possession"
+title: "The Rules For The Stability Of Possession"
 description: "Book 3 of The Simplified Treatise of Human Nature by Hume"
 c: "steelblue"
 weight: 23